BUGO07/simple-commandline-tools/README.md

 ```
 ./simple-commandline-tools
 ```
-I like to add rename the file to "sct" and add it to path, that way its easy to run anytime I open the terminal.
+I like to rename the file to "sct" and add it to path, that way its easy to run anytime I open the terminal.
 ## Building

 To build this project on your own you need to have `rust` and `git` installed locally